 DUS Meetings and Notes

-The Directors of Undergraduate Studies (DUS) meet each semester to discuss issues of mutual interest.
-A call for agenda items is sent by the Associate Dean for Undergraduate Education before the meeting.
+The Directors of Undergraduate Studies (DUS) meet several times each fall and spring semester to discuss issues of mutual interest.
+A call for agenda items is sent by the Associate Dean for Undergraduate Education before each meeting.

 The Associate Dean also welcomes feedback and agenda items related to undergraduate education at any time during the semester or summer session.
 Notes from the DUS meetings are shared informally with the DUS and are then added to this website, below.